You can bring new life to the interior of your home just by adding a new coat of paint to the trim and baseboards.

 Step 2 – Tape & Protect

-Now you are ready for the painter’s tape and a putty knife to be used.
+Now you are ready for the painter’s tape and a putty knife.

 Peel off some painter’s tape into sections about two feet long.